top of page

 Ashley Grantham is an educator specializing in elementary general/choral music.
 She is a graduate of Sherwood High School, received a B.M. from the University of Delaware, and a Master’s in Music Education from Boston University.
 She currently works in Montgomery County Public Schools as a Consulting Teacher supporting fellow educators through instructional coaching.
 She is also the founding Artistic Director of the Sherwood Community Youth Choir and a teacher at the UMD Hatchling Community Music Program.
 When not teaching, she enjoys making music and dancing at home with her two young daughters.

-Judy N. Drengwitz - Montgomery County
+Judy N. Drengwitz - Sweetwater

 Music Industry Representative